theodorusblote/financial-etl-pipeline/README.md

   - RSI
   - Lagged features for Open Price, Volume, and Daily Return
 - **Data loading:** Stores transformed data into a PostgreSQL database for further analysis
-- **Automation:** Configurable to run automatically at a specified time daily using cron jobs.
+- **Automation:** Configurable to run automatically at a specified time daily using cron jobs

 ## Installation and setup